San Diego to Mexico

 Tijuana frequently makes the list of one of the most violent cities in the world.
 While you won’t be in grave danger once you set your foot across the border, you should be careful about where you go.

 Tijuana is not a city where you should wander into unfamiliar places, as some parts of the city are very sketchy.
-Do your research, if you want to visit a specific area.
+Do your research first, if you want to visit a specific area.

 3. Adopt a different driving style